-By being in the starting lineup on Tuesday night, Yandle clinched playing in his 965th straight game, breaking the NHL’s ironman record for most consecutive games played.
+By being in the starting lineup on Tuesday night, Yandle clinched playing in his 965th straight game, breaking the NHL’s ironman record of most consecutive games played.

 The record was previously held by Doug Jarvis, who played in 964 straight games from 1975 to 1987 with the Canadiens, Capitals and Hartford Whalers.

-Yandle, a native of Milton, Mass., hasn’t missed a game since March 2009, and was honored on Monday in Philadelphia when he tied the record against the Stars.
+Yandle hasn’t missed a game since March of 2009, and was honored on Monday in Philadelphia when he tied the record against the Stars.
 His family was in attendance at UBS Arena to see him break the record on Tuesday night.